Cooperative and Automated Vehicle Initiative

 CAVI will lay the technical foundations for the next generation of smart transport infrastructure.

 - Ipswich Connected Vehicle Pilot—the largest cooperative intelligent transport systems trial in Australia, testing connected vehicles, infrastructure and cloud systems.

 - Cooperative and Highly Automated Driving (CHAD) Pilot—testing a small number of vehicles with cooperative and automated technologies.

 - Vulnerable road user pilot—a project looking at how new technology applications can benefit vulnerable road user safety including pedestrians, motorcycle riders and bicycle riders.

 - Change management—a process for the Department of Transport and Main Roads to consider the change of current business and practices for a road manager.

-The goal of CAVI is to test cooperative and automated vehicle technologies that make roads safer by contributing towards our vision of zero road deaths and serious injuries on the state’s roads.
+CAVI is testing cooperative and automated vehicle technologies that make roads safer and contributing towards our vision of zero road deaths and serious injuries on the state’s roads.

 - Validate the impacts and benefits, and user perceptions

 - Demonstrate technologies and build public awareness and uptake